gnykka/finance-price-tracker/README.md

 ## Getting Started

-Follow these steps to get the app running on your local machine:
+Follow these steps to get the app running on your machine:

 ```bash
 # Clone the repository